jannatafridi/finch-robot-project/README.md

 - Creating a user interface to control robot parameters (JFrame, Swing, JavaFX)
 - Implementing multiple modes of operation
 - Adding an obstacle detection and avoidance system
-## README UPDATE
-### Project Description and Objectives
-In this project, I'm uilizing a Finch Robot to create a fun design - a smiley face!
-### Description of Design Choices
--**Circle Drawing**: The Finch draws a full circle using setMotors -**Eye Lines**: During a pause, program draws two lines -**Smile**: The robot completes the face by drawing  half circle -**Display Output**: The Finch prints IM HUNGRY while drawing
-### Challenges Faced and Solutions
--**Circle Movement**: Initially, the robot would only move forward.
-The issue was solved using setMotors and a pause.
--**Turning Issues**: the robot would not fully rotate which was fixed using setMotors.
-### Future Enhancements
--I could add LED Lights to make i even more visually appealing -Include sound notes to add emotion
-### Video of my Finch